 Sender ID registration is not optional, and it is not one approval

-In Nigeria, the sender name your recipients see, the alphanumeric ID of up to 11 characters, must be registered and approved before use.
-The Nigerian Communications Commission (NCC) requires this to curb SMS spoofing and fraud, and approval is granted per network.
+In Nigeria, the sender name your recipients see, the alphanumeric ID of up to 11 characters, must be registered before use.
+Nigerian mobile operators require alphanumeric sender IDs to be registered under the framework established by the Nigerian Communications Commission (NCC) to help reduce SMS spoofing and fraud, and approval is granted per network.
 That means your sender ID needs sign-off from MTN, Airtel, Glo, and 9mobile, typically submitted through your SMS provider, with approval commonly taking around three to five business days when documentation is complete.

 If your organization sends both service messages and marketing, plan for that at registration time rather than trying to run everything through a single ID.